-Millmerran, a rural town of 1200 people, is 75 km south-west of Toowoomba.
+Millmerran, a rural town, is 75 km south-west of Toowoomba.
 Millmerran was the administrative centre of the Millmerran Shire (1913-2008).

 The area was first occupied by the Yandilla pastoral run (1841) which was watered by Back Creek, a tributary of the Condamine River.
 Yandilla became the district's first village settlement with an Anglican chapel and a primary school (1874).
 It was the resumption of part of the Yandilla estate, however, which brought Edward Walpole to a farm selection on Back Creek in 1881, leading to the establishment of the Millmerran township.